Recent Dispatches from Haiti

 By Janco Damas - July 2015

-Up high, far off from the reality of things, generalizations are often made about doing business in Haiti.
+Far away from the reality of things, generalizations are often made about doing business in Haiti.
 I can comment from my own personal experience and with this photo essay you can see what entrepreneurship in Haiti really looks like.
 Feel free to reach out to me ofcourse if you feel encouraged to do so, there is good and productive work to do.

 Nemours Damas is our entrepreneur who opens the books of his company to explain the economics that drive his business.
 He is an experienced entrepreneur and native son.
 He left Haiti for ten years to live in the United States.
 When he decided to move back to Haiti he returned with a new seriousness about growing a business empire there.
 He is in the thick of it now as Chairman of Groupe 42 S.A.
 The portfolio of companies include a distributor of potable water, a commercial bakery, retail store, and a 12-room hotel.